CDSteer/Cpp-Tic-Tac-Toe/README.md

     $ ./Tic-Tac-Toe

+Or run the exactable from your file browser.

 The console manipulation functions were created by user [Yasahiro](https://github.com/Yasahiro) and can be found [here](https://github.com/Yasahiro/console).
 They are cross-platform are really useful.